ErpNetDocs/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 ## Navigation shaped by application context

-Once an application is active, the navigation panel adapts to that context:
+Once an application is active, the navigation adapts to that context:

 - It shows the **entities, operations, reports, and supporting areas** relevant to the selected application
 - Sections are grouped by purpose, such as **Documents & Operations** and **Reports & Ledgers**